December 31, 2014

 Blog-Reference

-When Econophysicists take a look at theoretical economics from their distinct point of view the conclusions are always interesting.
+When Econophysicists look at theoretical economics from their distinct point of view the conclusions are always interesting.
 Take this one about the future of conventional economics.

 “What is now taught as standard economic theory will eventually disappear, no trace of it will remain in the universities or boardrooms because it simply doesn’t work: were it engineering, the bridge would collapse.”
 (McCauley, 2006, p.
 17)